-Unlike last year’s pandemonium in Lake Elsinore, the staff at the Antelope Valley Poppy Reserve has the procedure down to a science, with traffic management, extra portable toilets and trail maps.
+Unlike 2019’s pandemonium in Lake Elsinore, the staff at the Antelope Valley Poppy Reserve has the procedure down to a science, with traffic management, extra portable toilets and trail maps.

-Speaking of the trails—and since it’s still early on in the bloom season, we’re basing this off of our 2019 knowledge—yes, some of them can be crowded, particularly on the paved paths near the visitor center and the snaking, uphill trail to the Kitanemuk vista point.
+Speaking of the trails—and again, this is really only relevant for years with notable blooms—yes, some of them can be crowded, particularly on the paved paths near the visitor center and the snaking, uphill trail to the Kitanemuk vista point.
 But we’ve found the Antelope Butte Trail and Antelope Trail South Loop to be lightly traveled, while the alien, potentially yellow-flower–filled landscape of the Poppy Trail North Loop is practically empty.
 If there’s one essential less-crowded spot to hit up, it’s the Poppy Trail South Loop, where you can stare at an unbroken sea of orange as poppies cover the gentle slope of the hill.